Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 5. How does the operator review Quality Score components, and on what cadence?

-6. For high-volume head terms, does the search-terms report reveal queries that pull down expected CTR through irrelevance?
+6. For high-volume head terms, does the search-terms summary reveal queries that pull down expected CTR through irrelevance?

 7. Have any keywords been paused as a Quality Score “fix” without addressing the underlying component issues?